 M4.
 The Balancing Authority was found not to be operating in Tie Line Bias control which then led to or contributed to a system event.

 This is an event triggered requirement that is not normally audited by looking for a local procedure that stating that the Balancing Authority will keep its AGC on Tie Line Bias.
 Rather this requirement is violated if the Balancing Authority improperly calculates ACE (by not using both the tie and frequency components) or if there is a system event and it is found that the event was caused by or worsened by the Balancing Authority having AGC out of the Tie Line Bias mode of operation.
+Same comments as in the standard.

 Note: Calculated ACE for a single Balancing Authority Interconnection operating under Tie Line Bias is the same as Flat Frequency Control.
 Either mode of operation is acceptable for a single Balancing Authority Interconnection.